helmetwearer/djangotwitchchatbot/README.md

 name should be the exact handle of the twitch channel you want to run the bot in

 you must check "bots enabled" to actively scan the channel.
-Useful for quick and immediate takedown.
+Useful for quick and immediate takedown without having to delete.

-the bot will send a message at a random interval between the minimum and maximum minutes set.
+the bot will send a message at a random interval between the minimum and maximum minutes set. however if you set the minimum less than the setting QUOTATION_TIME_INTERVAL don't expect it to work.
+If you don't know how to change the setting, it's probably best you can't go lower

 For each Quotation you will have to specify a bucketname.
 This allows us to put quotes into different